Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

 -   If the location service is unable to run on the requested device due to weak radio reception, the location service state is set to `Disabled`.
 If this situation persists for a longer period, stop the service and try again later, to conserve the device battery.

 <a name="method"></a>
-## Location Types
+## Location types

 The [Tizen.Location.LocationType](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.LocationType.html) enumeration is used to specify the desired quality of service of the [Tizen.Location.Location](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.Location.html) instance.
 For example, a location-based weather forecast application can require only very basic information to distinguish a city or a neighborhood, while a GPS navigation application can require the highest quality level to pinpoint a map location.
-Selecting the appropriate quality level not only helps to run the system efficiently, but also leads to a good user experience.
+Selecting the appropriate quality level not only helps to run the system efficiently but also leads to a good user experience.

 Using the `Tizen.Location.LocationType` enumeration allows your application to specify the following location positioning system types:

 -   `Hybrid`, which selects the best method available at the moment
--   `Gps`, which uses the global positioning system
+-   `GPS`, which uses the global positioning system
--   `Wps`, which uses the Wi-Fi positioning system
+-   `WPS`, which uses the Wi-Fi positioning system
 -   `Passive`, which uses the passive mode

 ## Prerequisites